FixerOfTheNorth/10xdeveloper-training/README.md

 # 10xdeveloper-training

-This is an example training repository used in the 10x Deverloper training.
+This is an example Next.js application used in the 10x Developer training.

 ## Getting started